Erin’s Recipe Rundown

 - Preheat the oven to 375F.
 Pour 1 cup of boiling water over the cashews and let sit for 30 minutes while you prepare the rest of the ingredients.

-- In a large dutch oven, heat the ghee over medium heat until shimmering.
+- In a large dutch oven, heat the olive oil over medium heat until shimmering.
 Add the shallots, mushrooms, garlic, and a pinch of salt and pepper.
 Cook until softened, about 7-9 minutes.
 Sprinkle the flour over the mushroom mixture and cook for 2-3 minutes.

-- Stir the brown rice, chicken, and broccoli into the sauce.
+- Stir the brown rice, chicken, broccoli (and dairy-free cheese if using) into the sauce.
 Taste and season with additional salt if needed and plenty of black pepper.
-Add up to ½ cup additional chicken stock if the mixture looks too thick.
+Add up to 1/2 cup additional chicken stock if the mixture looks too thick.
 Pour into a greased 3-quart casserole dish.
-Combine the corn chips with the ghee and sprinkle evenly over the top.
+Combine the bread crumbs and butter and sprinkle over the top.

 - Bake for 25-30 minutes until bubbly and golden on top.
 Enjoy!